thunlp/TopJudge/README.md

 ```
 python test.py --config CONFIG_FILE --gpu GPU_ID --model MODEL_PATH
 ```

+If you want to use our data setting, you need to promise that there are the frequency count result in the data folder.
+You can run ``python counter.py`` to generate the count result.
+This version of ``conuter.py`` has not been written in OOP form yet.

 If your data format is different from this project's setting, you need to modify ``net/data_formatter.py``.
 You need to implement two functions, ``check`` and ``parse``.
 The function ``check`` has two parameters: ``data`` and ``config``, and it will return whether this data is suitable for the config.
 The function ``parse`` has three parameters: ``data``, ``config`` and ``transformer``.
 The ``transformer`` is the Word2Vec object, you can view the function ``net/data_formatter.py/load`` for usage.
 The ``parse`` function should return three things.
 The first is the documents embedding with size $sentence\_num\times sentence\_len\times vec\_size$.
 The second is the length of every sentence with total size $sentence\_num$.
 The third is the label whose size should be fixed for your tasks.

 ## Config File